TALK ADDRESSED TO MEMBERS AND FRIENDS OF THE DIPLOMATIC CORPS

 Pictorialism is the name given to an international style and aesthetic movement that dominated photography during the later 19th and early 20th centuries.
 There is no standard definition of the term, but in general it refers to a style in which the photographer has somehow manipulated what would otherwise be a straightforward photograph as a means of “creating” an image rather than simply recording it.

 The pictorialist movement attempted to blur the boundaries between painting and photography making them much more permeable.
-It is for that reason that many pictorialist photographs appear to be authentic paintings, as you will also be able to confirm later in some of the photos that I will show you.
+It is for that reason that many pictorialist photographs appear to be authentic paintings.

 Typically, a pictorial photograph appears to lack a sharp focus (some more so than others), is printed in one or more colors other than black-and-white (ranging from warm brown to deep blue) and may have visible brush strokes or other manipulation of the surface.
 For the pictorialist, a photograph, like a painting, drawing or engraving, was a way of projecting an emotional intent into the viewer’s realm of imagination.